-Our Mission at Collier Harvest Foundation is simple.
-We are dedicated to providing healthy and nutritious food to our hungry neighbors across Collier County.
-We have committed to being a reliable and trustworthy source of food provisions for over 40 partner agencies supporting thousands of families in our community.
+Collier Harvest Foundation is dedicated to providing healthy and nutritious food to our hungry neighbors across Collier and southern Lee counties.

 Since our inception in 1992 Collier Harvest has delivered millions of pounds of food to over 60 local social service agencies that serve the needy citizens of Collier County, Florida.
 By recovering this unused food and using it to feed the needy, our volunteers have enabled local charities to substantially expand their services by enabling them to allocate a larger portion of their budgets to non-food services.